HIGH SCHOOL ESSAY CONTEST

 Thanks to the support of our members, local labor unions and councils throughout the state, more and more Wisconsin students are gaining interest in labor unions and their history.

-Four WIsconsin high school students won cash prizes in the WLHS Annual Labor History Essay contest for 2013-14.
+Four Wisconsin high school students won cash prizes in the WLHS Annual Labor History Essay contest for 2014-15.
 Cash prizes ranging from $100 to $500 are provided each year for the best essays by Wisconsin high school students covering labor history.

 Funds to provide for the cash prizes in the National History Day competitions and in the essay contest are provided by contributions to a designated “Labor History in the Schools Fund” by many local unions and labor councils, as well as individuals.

 The Society’s special Legacy Fund also provides annual Frank P. Zeidler Academic Awards of $500 and $1,000 for research papers, respectively, by undergraduate and graduate students.
-This year’s winner in the undergraduate level was Timothy A. Melgard for his paper: “Theodore Rudzinski and the People’s Party: Defying Governor Rusk and Establishing Milwaukee’s Labor-Based Political Tradition following the Bay View Massacre.”
-There was no graduate winner this year.
+This year’s winner in the graduate level was John Ertl of Park Falls, who is currently a student at the University of Massachusetts – Amherst.